kelleyblackmore/ServerInspector/docs/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within ServerInspect, please send an email to [EMAIL ADDRESS].
+If you discover a security vulnerability within serverinspector, please send an email to [EMAIL ADDRESS].
 All security vulnerabilities will be promptly addressed.